RedCamel69/BlazorWasm-Clean-Architecture-2/README.md

 # BlazorWasm-Clean-Architecture-1

-An initial look at structuring a Blazor Wasm solution according to the requirements of clean architecture.
-This introductory example does not implement CQRS or utilise MediatR.
+An further look at structuring a Blazor Wasm solution according to the requirements of clean architecture, implementing CQRS and utilising MediatR.

 ## Usage/Examples